 Home.
 Spending much time there lately?
 Don’t let being home stress you out.
 Home should be a place of refuge.
 Your own private sanctuary.
 Transform any house into a stress-less sanctuary without stressing the planet by using these eco-friendly tips.

 LEDs, CFLs, white lights, blue lights, light before bedtime.
 It’s enough to stress anyone out.
 Chill.
 Let’s shine some light on lighting.

 Light and mood have a well-established relationship.
 That’s why candlelight dinners are romantic and fluorescent light dinners aren’t so much.
-But there’s real science behind lighting.
+But there’s the real science behind lighting.

 Researchers from the University of Granada in Spain discovered that people recover faster from the stress of an argument or meeting a deadline under blue light than white light.
 But isn’t blue light supposed to be bad?

 Compact fluorescent lights (CFLs) stimulate gasses to interact with a phosphor coating and create light.
 This is much more energy-efficient than those old incandescent bulbs.

 But, those curlicues, spiral type bulbs (single envelope bulbs) can leak UV radiation.
 A better option is the double envelope CFL that looks like a traditional bulb.
 It doesn’t leak UV.